Shear Force and Bending Moment in Beams and Frames

 if it acts to the right around the y-axis pointing out of the representation plane.

-A shear force is positive at the right end of a beam segment if it acts downwards.
+A shear force is positive at the right end of a beam segment if it acts to the right of the structure.

-For frame structures the signs are based on the local xyz coordinate system of the respective frame segment.
+In frame constructions, the signs are also based on the local xyz coordinate system of the respective substructure with coordinate origin in its first node.

 Longitudinal forces are easiest to discuss in terms of signs: